 Key Question: Can consumers easily find fee disclosures on the website?

-Most banks link to their disclosure pages from the product details pages.
+Most institutions link to their disclosure pages from the product details pages.
 In some cases, those links were bolded and located at the middle of the page.
 In others, the links were in small print and more difficult for consumers to find.
 With that in mind, we used the following criteria to grade this category:

 - 5 points = Based on the location of the link, within the product details page, pointing to either the comprehensive summary fee disclosure or full disclosure

 - 5 points = If the link is very prominent at the top of the page or close to the "Apply Now" button